-But he also states that this is only his concept.
+According to Ramesh, “it’s all up to God,” that is—up to God’s Will.
+There’s no “autonomous doer,” there’s only “Thy will be done.”
+Yet, he also states that this is only his concept.
 The concept that made him happy.
 The thing that gave him peace of mind.

 Now, that’s of course an absurd answer.
 It’s utterly absurd, because it leaves us with empty hands.
 We seem to circle around juggling with a unsolvable paradox.

 When we think-through Ramesh’s concept, we notice that it actually urges us “to surrender to the fact that we are not able to surrender.”
 And this of course resembles the well-known paradox of “the desire not-to-desire.”
 A contradiction in terms, another concept that makes no logical sense at all.

 In fact, it looks like we’re actually searching to find the final concept.
 The concept of concepts so to speak.
 The over, super or meta concept that will blast away our doubts, and bestow us with everlasting happiness and peace of mind.